amaurybsouza/amaurybsouza.github.io/README.md

 Hi, my name is Amaury!
-Welcome to my profile.
-Focused on Infrastructure as Code (IaC), automation and Linux with a hard background in banking.
-I have more than 8 years of experience in support of mission-critical platforms and technical participation in complex projects.

-My career is based in Ops and following the evolution of technology on the IT market, I adapted my career adhering to the pillars of DevOps and the premise of automation and collaboration.
+I am DevOps Engineer, Lifelong Learner, you can follow me on the web, sometimes I am writing about DevOps on @medium, sometimes talking about Infrastructure as Code around Terraform, GitLab, CI/CD and GitOps.
+I love DevOps communities, and I have been helping many of them for years now, both as an organizer and Digital Creator.
+Also, I am enjoy code on GitHub using HCL/YML technologies, check my profile to learn more about how I contribute on open-source projects.
+Got a project to discuss?
+Want me to speak at your meetup?
+Anything else?
+Let's chat!
+DM me on Twitter @amaurybsouza_

 ## Latest articles